HOME > MANCHESTER PRIDE INVESTIGATION

 When fences were first put up and tickets introduced for Pride, the community was assured that entry to the Vigil would always remain free and open to all.

-This wasn't part of the plan, but by sheer coincidence in 2007 our reporter was wearing a large rucksack and was allowed to walk straight into the fenced off gay village at the New Union gate without any examination of it.
-This was just two months after the Glasgow airport terrorist attack and it showed that the idea that the fences are there to protect everyone is a sham.
+This wasn't part of the plan, but by sheer coincidence in 2007 our reporter was wearing a large rucksack and was allowed to walk straight into the fenced off gay village at the New Union gate to 'go to the Vigil' without any examination of it.
+This was just two months after the Glasgow airport terrorist attack and showed that the idea that the fences are there to protect everyone is a sham.

 But no surprise, as many people believe that the fences at Pride are as much about penning LGBT people in beside various businesses (many of which increase their prices during the weekend) as they are about keeping undesirables out.